 Pros: Good for multiple workstations enabling two or more cooks to enjoy cooking at once.

 Cons: Large floor area means workstations are far apart so be sure to plan it according to your needs.

 The g-shaped kitchen layout is very much similar to a U-shaped design with an additional partial fourth wall called the peninsula.

 Ideal For: Medium to large-sized space

-Pros: Flexible to storage space needs making it the most efficient kitchen layout.
+Pros: Flexible storage space needs to make it the most efficient kitchen layout.
 Plus, various options to plan out the work triangle.

 Cons: G-shaped kitchens can be overstuffed due to too many storage units hanging on the wall so be sure to open up a wall.
 And getting in and out could be a complication so focus on creating a passable in and out work center.